glic3rinu/passlib/docs/lib/passlib.hash.cisco_pix.rst

   existing MD5 lookup tables have an increased chance of being able to reverse common hashes.

-* It's simplicity, and the weakness of MD5, makes high-speed brute force attacks much more feasible.
+* Its simplicity, and the weakness of MD5, makes high-speed brute force attacks much more feasible.

 * Furthermore, it discards of 1/4 of MD5's already small 16 byte digest,